-You can get financial support as a self-employed person via the decree on social assistance to the self-employed (Bbz).
+You can get financial support as a self-employed person via the decree on social assistance to (Bbz).
 With this scheme, you may be eligible to supplement your income up to the social assistance level during the closure of your business.
 Apply for Bbz at your local municipality before you end your business.
 An important condition is that you were born before 1960.

 Are you older than 55?
-Then the Older and Partially Disabled Self-Employed Income Support scheme (IOAZ) is also an option.
+Then the Older and Partially Disabled Self-Employed Income (IOAZ) is also an option.
 Conditions include that you have not yet reached the AOW pension age.
 And that you have worked at least 1,225 hours per year in your business.
 That is an average of 24 hours per week.

 Note: apply for this scheme at the municipality where you live before you deregister your business at the Netherlands Chamber of Commerce KVK.
 That way, you will not miss out on financial help.